Artistic License - Astronomy

 Mangled Celestial Motion - Constellations Are Constant

 - Apocalypto features a solar eclipse.
-The very next night, there's a full moon, which is odd considering that an eclipse can only happen at a new moon.
+The very next night, there's a full moon, which is odd considering that a solar eclipse can only happen at a new moon.
+(Lunar eclipses, on the other hand, can only happen at the full moon.)
 The Moon is obviously like a great big lightbulb a writer can turn up or down, depending on the level of light needed at night.
 Since it's heavily implied that the Mayan priests secretly know how to predict eclipses, this leads to the amusing Fridge Logic that the characters know better astronomy than the writers.

 - Buffy the Vampire Slayer: The Season 3 finale features a solar eclipse that goes from zero to total in about five seconds, then stays that way for the duration of the entire climactic battle.
 Apparently the mayor's magic is powerful enough to first speed up the earth's rotation, then stop it dead in its tracks for a while.